Yandex Cloud

 • core_rule_set: Basic rule set:

-• inbound_anomaly_score: Anomaly threshold.
-This is the sum of anomaly values of the triggered rules that will block the request.
-Possible values: from 2 to 10,000.
-The higher the value, the more likely it is that the request satisfying the rules is in fact an attack.
+• inbound_anomaly_score: Anomaly threshold which is the total anomaly score of triggered rules that results in blocking the request.
+The possible values range from 2 to 10,000.
+The higher the value, the more likely it is that the request matching the rules is in fact an attack.

-• paranoia_level: Paranoia level classifies rules according to their aggression.
-The higher the paranoia level, the better the protection, but also the higher the probability of false positives.
-Possible values: from 1 to 4.
+• paranoia_level: Paranoia level which classifies rules based on how aggressive they are.
+The higher the paranoia level, the better the protection, but also the greater the risk of false positives.
+The possible values range from 1 to 4.

 Note

-The paranoia level has no effect on enabling or disabling rules, it only serves as a recommendation for the user to enable all rules with paranoia_level less than or equal to the specified value.
+The paranoia level itself has no effect on enabling or disabling rules but serves as a recommendation for users to enable all rules with paranoia_level less than or equal to the specified value.

 • rule_set: Rule set.
-Specify name (name) and version (version) of the rule set.
+Specify its name and version.

 • rule_id: Rule ID.